-A borrower remains responsible for a book as long as the loan record remains uncancelled.
-Books borrowed by one reader must not be passed on to another but must, in all cases, be formally returned to the Library and re-issued at the Circulation Desk.
+A borrower is responsible for any book which remains on their Library record.
+Loans are strictly non-transferrable.
+Books borrowed by one reader must not be passed on to another but must first be returned to the Library and re-issued.